Skip to content

 After reading your description of the “co-colas” in water, that does seem right.
 Gosh, I wish we could drum up some pictures.
 I would love to recharge that memory.
 Speaking of the little co-colas, Granny and Grandaddy would punch holes in the caps with an ice pick and we would drink through the caps.
 Do you remember doing that?

-• Barbara Starling permalink
+Barbara Starling says

 It’s comical, so say the least, how years and miles apart still evoke the same memories.